THE HANDS-ON LEARNING ADVENTURE THAT BUILDS RESILIENCE, TEAMWORK & REAL-WORLD SKILLS

 HOW CAN MY SCHOOL GET INVOLVED IN THIS?

-We need twelve young people ideally from the same year group (Yr9/10 would be perfect) to come up to the Lake District and enjoy this experience with us.
-Once you have twelve young people please contact Sam directly with the availability of the group upon which a convenient date will be booked and letters and consent forms sent to you.
+We need twelve young people ideally from the same year group (Yr9/10 would be perfect) to come up to North West England and enjoy this experience with us.
+Once you have twelve young people, please contact HQ directly with the availability of the group, upon which a mutually convenient date will be booked and consent forms will be sent to you.
 That’s it.
-During the testing stage, we will bear the costs of delivering this package to your participants as a gesture of goodwill for your cooperation at this stage of this new product’s rollout.
-If you have any questions or would like to discuss any of the points above please feel free to contact Sam directly.
+If you have any questions or would like to discuss any of the points above please feel free to contact us directly.

 WHAT ABOUT SAFETY, INSURANCE & INSTRUCTORS?